rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 Here `x` is *substituted* by the value `4` and `y` is *substituted* by the value `3`.
 So now the expression after the equals sign reads `4 * 3 + 8`.
 Because we multiply before we add, `4 * 3` *reduces* to `12` so that the expression now reads `12 + 8`.
 Finally, this *reduces* to the value `20`.
 The very *last* thing that happens is that the variable `z` is assigned the value `20`.

 You should do these steps every time you see an expression.
 You may think that this is overdoing things a bit, but it is *not*.
-This kind of explicit thinking is what programming is all about and it will become increasingly important in the course, so make sure you make it a habit while it still seems trivial.
+This kind of explicit thinking is what programming is all about and it will become increasingly important as the course progresses.
+So make sure you make it a habit while it still seems trivial.
 Then, over time, it will become second nature.

 Now raise your right hand and read the third and last oath out loud:

 > **Oath 3:** I hereby solemnly swear to consciously consider every single substitution and reduction in every Python expression that I read or write from this moment on.

-This was the last of the three oaths but it is the most important one.
+This was the last of the three oaths but it is by far the most important one.
 You can take your hand down now.

 > **Heads up!** You may not realize at this point, but the last two subsections are the most important ones in the book.
 Go back and read them many times as you proceed through the course.
 If you explicitly think in terms of substitution and reduction you will have no trouble.
 If you do not, you are entering a mine field with snowshoes on.

 #### Exercise
-Do the substitution and reduction steps with pen and paper, then run it to check yourself by iserting a `print` statement at the end.
+Do the substitution and reduction steps with pen and paper, then run it to check yourself by inserting a `print` statement at the end.

 ```python
 x = 7